JoelSin-student/Series03-RStudio/readme.md

-# Series02-RStudio: Correlations and Statistical Tests
+# Series03-RStudio: Correlations and Statistical Tests
-This repository aims at several goals.
+This repository aims at replicating some of the results of Mottet **et al.** (2017) (https://doi.org/10.1371/journal.pone.0173674), using ANOVA in RStudio.

-The first goal is to manage different types of data sets.

-The second goal is to understand the variables, and then to visualize and analyze them accordingly.

-The third goal is to critically assess the validity of our analyzes, keeping in mind their meanings and limits in the real world.

-To complete these purposes, we are answering at a questions sheet in the form of a RMarkdown notebook.